Isuu1/gifinity/README.md

 1. Create basic layout components ✅
 2. Create a function to fetch and display data from API ✅
 3. Create a feed component ✅
-4. Add overlay to each gif (wishlist icon, copy button)
+4. Add overlay to each gif (wishlist icon, copy button) ✅
+5. Add function to copy gif url when user click copy icon